Slepton pair production at next-to-leading power: Conclusion

 \section{Conclusion}

-In this paper we have evaluated the next-to-leading power leading-logarithmic QCD contributions to the inclusive pair production of sleptons, the supersymmetric partners of the leptons, at hadron colliders.
+In this paper we have evaluated the next-to-leading power leading-logarithmic QCD contributions to the inclusive pair production of sleptons, the scalar supersymmetric partners of leptons, at hadron colliders.
 We have also sought to provide a short pedagogical introduction to threshold resummation at both leading and next-to-leading power, and the practical aspects of numerically evaluating the resummed contributions.
 To our knowledge, this is the first application of next-to-leading power techniques to the calculation of supersymmetric production cross sections, and BSM cross sections more generally.

 Power-suppressed logarithmic corrections have recently been shown to compete with leading-power logarithmic corrections at next-to-leading logarithmic order for SM processes~\cite{vanBeekveld:2021hhv}.
 We find a similar picture for slepton pair production.
 The next-to-leading power leading logarithmic corrections are in general of the same size as the leading-power next-to-leading logarithmic corrections.
 The inclusion of next-to-leading power corrections also tends to reduce the scale dependence of the cross sections, and stabilize the scale dependence as a function of the slepton mass.
+Comparing to existing results in the literature for next-to-next-to-next-to-leading logarithms at leading-power calculated using SCET, we found that the reduction in scale dependence is similar between the two corrections.
 The potential effect of the next-to-leading power corrections on PDF errors was found to be completely negligible.

-The leading-power result calculated using the \textsc{Resummino} code that we compare to in this paper represents the current state-of-the-art cross-section calculation for slepton pair production, used for example by the LHC SUSY Cross Section Working Group.\footnote{\url{https://twiki.cern.ch/twiki/bin/view/LHCPhysics/SUSYCrossSections}} We find that this result underestimates the scale uncertainty for high slepton masses as the next-to-leading power contributions we find are in general larger than the predicted scale uncertainty.
+The leading-power result calculated using the \textsc{Resummino} code that we mainly compare to in this paper represents the current state-of-the-art numerical cross-section calculation for slepton pair production, used for example by the LHC SUSY Cross Section Working Group.\footnote{\url{https://twiki.cern.ch/twiki/bin/view/LHCPhysics/SUSYCrossSections}} We find that this result underestimates the scale uncertainty for high slepton masses as the next-to-leading power contributions we find are in general larger than the predicted scale uncertainty.
 Thus, conventional leading-power resummation may leave out important contributions, even if results are superficially more precise.

 One might object that this discussion is somewhat pedantic as the missing higher order uncertainty (MHOU), estimated by the scale uncertainty, is only a sub-leading contribution to the current overall theoretical uncertainty on slepton pair production for large slepton masses at the LHC, compared to the much larger PDF uncertainty.
 Thus, even if the MHOU is somewhat underestimated, this will only have a small effect on the total theoretical uncertainty for these masses.